steipete/steipete.com/_posts/2020-06-3-couldnt-irgen-expression.md

 Interestingly, it seems that the master branch of LLDB can reconstruct enough context to be able to make basic debugging work, where the version of Xcode 11.5 just gives up with the `Couldn't IRGen expression` error.

 After rubber ducking this problem with a friend, he tried to reproduce the problem but it magically worked on his machine — debugging was fast and worked with Xcode 11.5.
 The difference?
 We downloaded a ZIP and unpacked it in `/tmp` where I use my home directory.
-First I tried to use a different username; I created a separate user in the VM and tok the same steps, and I got the same `IRGen` error.
+First I tried a different username; I created a separate user in the VM and took the same steps, and I got the same `IRGen` error.

 Then we looked where the strings containing `steipete/Projects/lldb-debug-test` (part of the folder where I compiled the binary) actually are.
 The `-no-serialize-debugging-options` flag promised these strings are not stored in the binary, and indeed, a `PSPDFKit | strings` check didn’t find anything.

 Then it came to me: the dSYMs!
-I deleted the dSYM bundles that are simply stored in the same folder as the framework, did a clean rebuild, including deleting DerivedData, and voila — no more `Couldn't IRGen expression`!
+I deleted the dSYM bundles that are simply stored in the same folder as the framework, did a clean rebuild (including deleting DerivedData) and voila — no more `Couldn't IRGen expression`!
 LLDB also initialized noticeably faster, and there was no trace of the build path in the log.

 Which led me to the obvious next question: How are these dSYMs found?
-I know that [Apple uses Spotlight in its crash symbolication scripts](https://stackoverflow.com/questions/10044697/where-how-does-apples-gcc-store-dwarf-inside-an-executable/12827463#12827463) to find dSYMs based on an UUID, and that `/tmp` is unlikely part of the Spotlight index, but this theory didn’t work out; even when I add the whole user folder to Spotlight’s excluded list, it still finds the dSYM.
+I know [Apple uses Spotlight in its crash symbolication scripts](https://stackoverflow.com/questions/10044697/where-how-does-apples-gcc-store-dwarf-inside-an-executable/12827463#12827463) to find dSYMs based on an UUID, and that `/tmp` is unlikely part of the Spotlight index, but this theory didn’t work out; even when I add the whole user folder to Spotlight’s excluded list, it still finds the dSYM.
 But if I move it just one folder up, then LLDB doesn’t see it anymore.
-(Unclear if LLDB finds this or some earlier process in Xcode.)
+(Unclear if LLDB finds this or some earlier process in Xcode finds it.)

 ## Epilogue

-I wrote everything up in [SR-12933: lldb: Couldn’t IRGen expression; with -no-serialize-debugging-options](https://bugs.swift.org/browse/SR-12933), and hopefully somebody smarter than me picks this up and fills in all the questions I have right now.
+I wrote everything up in [SR-12933: lldb: Couldn’t IRGen expression; with -no-serialize-debugging-options](https://bugs.swift.org/browse/SR-12933), and hopefully somebody smarter than me picks this up and answers all the questions I have right now.

 The good parts: We have [a workaround](https://pspdfkit.com/guides/ios/current/knowledge-base/debugging-issues/), LLDB on master seems to deal better with the reconstruction, and having something that reproduces is the first step in getting it fixed.